 24. Woden, or Vóden (Odin) in the Prose Edda, led his people from ‘Thrace’ (i.e. Noricum) to the north, which he divided amongst his sons – Vegdeg (his firstborn, or at least, his first named son) took East Saxland, Beldeg took Westphalia, Sigi took Frankland, Skjöldr took Reidgothland (Jutland), and Sæmingr took Norway.
 Odin himself reigned in Sweden, and was succeeded there by his son Yngvi.
 From these descend the royal dynasties of most of Northern Europe – and through them, by now, the majority of its general population too.
 Counting the generations back, we find that Vóden must have reigned in the 2nd and 1st centuries BC, at which time Noricum, ancient southern seat of the kings, was gradually coming under Roman domination – the cause, presumably, of his migration.

-27. Witta, or Ottor Wǽfre according to Tolkien (The Book of Lost Tales, vol. 1), set up home on Heligoland – the Holy Island – with his wife Cwen (i.e. Queen), and they had two sons – Hengest and Horsa.
+27. Witta, or Ottor Wǽfre according to Tolkien (The Book of Lost Tales, vol. 1), fled to Heligoland – the Holy Island – from his home in Angeln, when his uncle, Beorn, murdered his father, Vitrgils (or Eoh according to Tolkien).
+On Heligoland Ottor married Cwen (i.e. Queen), and they had two sons – Hengest and Horsa.
 After Cwen’s death Ottor sailed to the west and arrived at Tol Eressëa, where he settled at the Cottage of Lost Play in Kortirion and learnt the history and lore of the Elves, who called him Eriol or Angol.
 He married the Elf-maid Naimi, and they had a son named Heorrenda.
-Some time later occurred the Faring Forth, in which the Lost Elves of the Great Lands rose up against the servants of Melko (Melkor), and Ulmo uprooted Tol Eressëa and dragged it across the sea to the east.
+According to the earliest version of the tale, some time later occurred the Faring Forth, in which the Lost Elves of the Great Lands rose up against the servants of Melko (Melkor), and Ulmo uprooted Tol Eressëa and dragged it across the sea to the east.
 Ossë attempted to drag it back, but it broke in two.
-At the subsequent Battle of Rôs (Brittany) the Elves lost to the forces of Melko and retreated back to Tol Eressëa, which was itself then invaded.
+At the subsequent Battle of Rôs (Brittany) the Elves were defeated by the forces of Melko and retreated back to Tol Eressëa, which was itself then invaded.
 At the Battle of the Heath of the Sky-roof (Ladwen-na-Dhaideloth), which took place near Tavrobel and was witnessed by Ottor, the Elves and their allies fled over the rivers Gruir and Aros, and Tol Eressëa fell under the power of evil men.
-Ottor is described by Tolkien as a descendant of Eärendil, which is further evidence that our assumption equating Trór with Aragorn is correct.
+Since Ottor is also described by Tolkien as a descendant of Eärendil, this is further evidence that our initial assumption equating Trór with Aragorn is correct.

-28. Hengist, or Hengest, his brother Horsa and half-brother Heorrenda conquered Tol Eressëa from the evil men, and it became known as England – with the fragment broken off by Ossë becoming Ireland.
-The notion that Tol Eressëa became England seems incompatible with the fact that the Shire was situated in what is now the English Midlands, and belongs to Tolkien’s earliest myth cycle.
-However, a later version of the story (The Book of Lost Tales, vol. 2) states that after the Elder Days, the Elves settled in Luthany, ruled over by a mortal king named Inwë (Ingwë, but presumably not the Elf of that name), who sailed over the sea to Tol Eressëa and founded towns there which he named after those in Luthany, such as Kortirion and Tavrobel.
-Luthany was later cut off from the mainland by flooding, and became the island of Britain, but when the Rumhoth (Romans) invaded, the remaining Elves fled.
-In other words, the events described above happened not in Tol Eressëa but in Luthany (Britain).
-The conquest of England by Hengist and Horsa began in the year 449 AD according to the Anglo-Saxon Chronicle, and the leader of the evil men (a term also used to refer to the Rumhoth) is named in that source as Vortigern.
+28. Hengist, or Hengest, his brother Horsa and half-brother Heorrenda, in the earliest version of this tale, conquered Tol Eressëa from the evil men and it became known as England – with the fragment broken off by Ossë becoming Ireland.
+The notion that Tol Eressëa became England belongs to Tolkien’s earliest myth cycle and seems incompatible with the Shire being situated in what is now the English Midlands.
+However, a later version of the story (The Book of Lost Tales, vol. 2) states that after the Elder Days, the Elves settled in Luthany (Lúthien), ruled over by a mortal king named Inwë (Ingwë), who sailed over the sea to Tol Eressëa and founded towns there which he named after those in Luthany, such as Kortirion and Tavrobel.
+Luthany was later cut off from the mainland by flooding, and became the island of Britain, but when the Rumhoth (Romans) invaded, the remaining Elves fled to Tol Eressëa.
+So the events described above, from the Faring Forth, happened not in Tol Eressëa but in Luthany (Britain), and the Faring Forth itself, along with the Battle of Rôs, became part of a prophecy associated with the Final Battle (Dagor Dagorath).
+The conquest of England by Hengist and Horsa began in the year 449 AD according to the Anglo-Saxon Chronicle, and the leader of the evil men (a term also used for the Rumhoth) is named in that source as Vortigern.
 Hengest settled in Kortirion (Warwick), Horsa in Taruithorn (Oxford) and Heorrenda in Tavrobel (Great Haywood, Staffs.).
 Horsa was slain in battle in 455, Hengest died in 488, and the fate of the half-Elven Heorrenda is unknown.